isw9/EECS293/ProgrammingAssignment6.md

   Assert that the list of inputted Locations is not empty.

-  Sort the list of Locations based on end time using a built in sort method.

   Initialize an empty list maxPriorityScore.

   Initialize a list predecessor such that predecessor[i] = predecessor(i) as defined above.